-Towing a fifth wheel with a lifted truck that is designed for off-roading is not an option because its lift kit is most likely not capable for this task.
-As usually, compromises may lead to negative consequences so towing is one of the activities that requires a proper equipment to be performed safely.
+Towing a fifth wheel with a lifted truck that is designed for off-roading is not an option because its lift kit is most likely not capable of this task.
+As usually, compromises may lead to negative consequences so towing is one of the activities that require proper equipment to be performed safely.

 Automotive journalist and technical writer at Offroadium.com with more than 10 years of experience in the sphere of aftermarket parts and 4×4 vehicle modifications.
 Passionate about off-roading, outdoor adventures, and an active lifestyle.